 Hikvision is the most valuable video surveillance company in the world, going public in 2010 at $6 Billion USD and now trading at over $7 Billion USD, far higher than Axis Communications.
 Even in total revenue, Hikvision tops Axis.
 However, Hikvision is greatly dependent on Chinese government projects.
 Plus, while their DVRs perform well, their IP cameras have not.

 In Hikvision's newest generation of IP cameras, the company is claiming strong WDR and the world's lowest bandwidth consumption.
-In particular, they cite the DS-2CD864FWD-E, a 720p HD cameras as their top offering.
+In particular, they cite the DS-2CD864FWD-E [link no longer available], a 720p HD cameras as their top offering.
 As such, we wanted to see if Hikvision could come close to those claims or was simply marketing bluster.

 In this test report, we share our findings of testing the Hikvision DS-2CD864FWD-E (called the '864' hereafter) against top performers from two of the world's most respected camera manufacturers - Axis and Sony - in particular the new Axis Q1604 and the Sony CH140 and Sony CH240.